winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : egyptian_div_mod 11 2 === { div = 5, rem = 1 }
 ```

-This function is fast enough to divide very large numbers.
-The following test takes just a few seconds:
+This function is fast enough to divide even very large numbers.
+The following test takes just a few seconds (when using Dhall version 1.42.2 or later):

 ```dhall
 ⊢ (./tutorial/EgyptianDivision.dhall).egyptian_div_mod_N 1000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000 3